Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 | Advanced email security | Proofpoint Essentials, Avanan | $2–4/user/month |

-These are approximate SMB street-price ranges and may be billed per user, per device, or through an MSP bundle — use them as planning numbers, not quoted pricing.
-A Standard customer already paying for a standalone MFA tool and a basic MDM is spending $6–13/user/month on capabilities that Premium includes.
-Add endpoint protection or email security and the gap closes entirely — or inverts.
+These are illustrative ranges from our client environments and may be billed per user, per device, or through an MSP bundle — use them as planning numbers, not quoted pricing.
+Standalone Intune Plan 1, for example, lists at $8/user/month; Duo ranges from $3 (Essentials) to $9 (Premier).
+A Standard customer already paying for a standalone MFA tool and a basic MDM is spending $7–14/user/month on capabilities that Premium includes at the $8/seat gap.

 The Upgrade Math